AshieJam/nhanes_inferential_2023/README.md

    - **Question 1**: "Is there **an association** between marital status (married or not married) and education level (bachelor’s degree or higher vs. less than a bachelor’s degree)?"
      - Variables: `DMDMARTZ` (marital status) and `DMDEDUC2` (education level).
 Recode as specified.

-     **Ans** - Based on the Chi-Square test there was a statistically significant association between marital status and education level.
+     **Ans** - Based on the Chi-Square test, there was a statistically significant association between marital status and education level.

    - **Question 2**: "Is there **a difference in the mean** sedentary behavior time between those who are married and those who are not married?"
      - Variables: `DMDMARTZ` (marital status, recoded) and `PAD680` (sedentary behavior time, cleaned).